LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                  /|\            /|\            /|\
                 1 2 3          j k l          b j n

-In targeting mode the same keys move the targeting cursor.
-`SHIFT` (or `CTRL`) and a movement key make the current party leader (and currently selected party members, if any) run in the indicated direction, until anything of interest is spotted.
+In targeting mode the keys above move the targeting cursor.
+In normal mode, `SHIFT` (or `CTRL`) and a movement key make the current party leader (and currently selected party members, if any) run in the indicated direction, until anything of interest is spotted.